 In April 2006, Mr. Rosen was appointed by President Bush to serve as a member of the US Holocaust Memorial Council.
 In March, 2002 he was appointed by Governor George Pataki to the Lower Manhattan Development Corporation Professional Firms Advisory Council.
 He was elected in 1993 to the American College of Real Estate Lawyers.
 In 1990 Crain's New York Business named him to their elite “40 Under 40 – People to Watch in the 1990’s.”
 He also was named one of the leading “power brokers” in New York real estate by GRID magazine.
 Mr. Rosen has been featured in interviews with a variety of notable publications and broadcasts, including The Wall Street Journal, The Real Deal, The Stoler Report and Building New York: New York Stories, among others.

-Mr. Rosen is a member of the Board of Trustees of Yeshiva University in New York, Vice-Chairman of the Board of Directors of Yeshiva College in New York and a member of the Board of Directors of Birthright Israel Foundation.
+Mr. Rosen is a member of the Board of Trustees of Yeshiva University in New York, Vice-Chairman of the Board of Directors of Yeshiva College in New York and Vice Chairman of the Board of Directors of Birthright Israel Foundation.
 He is also a member of the Board of Trustees of the Albert Einstein College of Medicine in New York.
 Mr. Rosen is a Wexner Heritage Foundation scholar, a member of the International Council of Shopping Centers, the Real Estate Board of New York, the National Association of Real Estate Investment Trusts, and the Urban Land Institute.
 In May 2008, former President George W. Bush invited Phil to serve on the Honorary Delegation to accompany the President to Jerusalem for Israel's 60th anniversary celebration.

 Formerly law clerk to Hon.
 David N. Edelstein, United States District Judge for the Southern District of New York, Mr. Rosen received his J.D. from Georgetown University Law Center.
 He was editor of The Journal of Law and Policy in International Business, and his B.A., magna cum laude, from Yeshiva University.